EPR Representative logoEPR Representative

 If I voluntarily come into compliance now, am I protected from past-period penalties?

-Coming into compliance during a mise en demeure period typically closes the file with no fine.
-Coming into compliance before any administrative action is even better — there is no enforcement file to close.
-Past-period eco-contributions may still be owed (eco-organisms compute them on first declaration), but administrative sanctions almost always require an ongoing breach to apply.
+Coming into compliance during a mise en demeure period (the procedure set by L. 541-9-6) typically closes the file with no fine.
+Coming into compliance before any administrative action is even better, there is no enforcement file to open.
+Past-period eco-contributions may still be owed (eco-organisms compute them on first declaration), but administrative sanctions under L. 541-9-5 almost always require an ongoing breach to apply.
 Doing it now is materially cheaper than waiting for a letter.

 Do penalties apply only to marketplace sales or also to D2C / Shopify sales?

 Both.
-L. 541-9-6 applies to any first placing on the French market, regardless of channel.
-Marketplaces just enforce more visibly because they have their own joint liability under L. 541-10-9.
-A Shopify store shipping cross-border to French consumers is equally in scope and equally exposed to administrative sanctions — ADEME audits direct sellers too, just less frequently than marketplace sellers.
+The producer obligation under Article L. 541-10 II of the Code de l’environnement applies to any first placing on the French market, regardless of channel.
+Marketplaces just enforce more visibly because they have their own joint liability under Article L. 541-10-9.
+A Shopify store shipping cross-border to French consumers is equally in scope and equally exposed to administrative sanctions, ADEME audits direct sellers too, just less frequently than marketplace sellers.

 Get a written quote in 24 hours